disj3ssica/SCM_ENS_essay/README.md

 # SCM-ENS-essay
 Topic: SCM applications to macroeconomic evaluations of climate change impacts.

+* How is this organized?
+The "Papers" folder contains the main papers used to write the essay, roughly organised in sub-folders that resemble the chapters of the essay itself.
+Most of them are also annotated.
+There are some extra random papers in there that are off topic.

+If you just want to read the essay you should download the definitive .pdf file.

+*How to use work on this on any device and sync changes?

 To access a directory via VS Code on multiple devices, you can use a version control system such as Git to synchronize your codebase across your devices.
 Here are the general steps:

 Set up a Git repository for your project, either on a hosting service like GitHub or on a local Git server.